 GfK has been continuously surveying consumers about their biggest concerns since April 2020, including now in the 6th wave, in March.
-Concerns about the pandemic are still among the top concerns in the second partial lockdown, but have declined further after peaking in April last year.
+Concern about the pandemic is still among the top concerns in the second partial lockdown, but has declined further after peaking in April last year.

-In the French-speaking part of Switzerland, clearly stronger polarisation tendencies can be seen.
-Just under a fifth of the French-speaking Swiss are very worried about their finances, while just under a third of the French-speaking Swiss have no financial worries.
+In the French-speaking part of Switzerland, significantly stronger polarization tendencies can be seen.
+Just under one-fifth of the French-speaking Swiss are very worried about their finances, while just under one-third of the French-speaking Swiss have no financial worries.
 In German-speaking Switzerland, the situation is more balanced.

 Climate change and environmental protection continue to be a major concern for the Swiss

-Ecological issues such as climate change or environmental pollution continue to be important to the Swiss population.
+Ecological issues, such as climate change or environmental pollution, continue to be important for the Swiss population.
 Global climate change has always been the main concern for the young generation since the beginning of the pandemic.

 Swiss rethink their values

-Compared to the first Lockdown, consumers' lives haven't changed much.
-But compared to the time before the pandemic, of course, it has, which has caused them to rethink their values and get used to the completely changed everyday habits to some extent.
+Compared to the first lockdown, consumers' lives have not changed much.
+But compared to the time before the pandemic, of course, they have, which has caused them to rethink their values and get used to the completely changed everyday habits to some extent.
 Saving remains popular during the crisis.
 Half of the respondents (51%) say they will spend less money than usual in the near future.
-Even after the second lockdown, Swiss people are spending significantly more time outdoors (42%) or cooking (+35%) or on other domestic activities than before.
+Even after the second lockdown, Swiss people spend significantly more time outdoors (42%) or cooking (+35%) or on other domestic activities than before.

-The digital media that accompanied people during the crisis are being used much more frequently (Internet +36%, TV +29%, streaming services +22%) and are likely to become more important in the future.
+The digital media that accompanied people during the crisis are used much more frequently (Internet +36%, TV +29%, streaming services +22%) and are likely to have greater importance in the future.

 Positive signs for the retail trade

-Shopping centres or outlets are avoided to a much lesser extent (28%) than at the beginning of the crisis (45%).
+Shopping malls or outlets are avoided significantly less (28%) than at the beginning of the crisis (45%).

-Almost two thirds of the Swiss (64%) say they want to buy more products from local producers.
+Almost two-thirds of the Swiss (64%) say they want to buy more products from local manufacturers.

-In addition to online shopping, where there was growth, the sales channels telephone hotline and video consulting are also gaining in importance.
-14% and 21% of the respondents respectively state that they will use these more often in the future.
+In addition to online shopping, where there was growth, the telephone hotline and video consulting sales channels are also gaining in importance.
+14% and 21% of respondents said they would use these more often in the future.

 Not even half of the Swiss (42%) believe that companies will behave more responsibly as a result of the Corona crisis.
-There have also been some significant shifts in the reputation of companies as a result of the crisis, both to the positive and to the negative, depending on how companies have perceived their responsibility or even contributed something to the solution.
+There were also some significant shifts in the reputation of companies as a result of the crisis, both to the positive and to the negative, depending on how companies perceived their responsibility or even contributed something to the solution.